Micah Richards: Early career

 Although Richards was born in Birmingham, he grew up in Chapeltown, Leeds.
-Richards began playing football when he was young and he played for the Leeds United youth system as a striker, but he was released when he was around eight years old.
+Richards began playing football when he was young and played for the Leeds United youth system as a striker, but was released when he was around eight years old.
 He also represented Leeds Schools FA (Leeds City Boys) at a young age.
 Richards later moved to playing in either the centre-back or right-back positions.

 He later played for the Oldham Athletic youth system, moving to Manchester City as a 14-year-old, with Oldham reputedly having a 20 per cent sell-on clause.
-In July 2006, Manchester City reportedly tried to buy out the clause, but Oldham refused.
-He also attended the Brazilian Soccer Schools scheme and retains strong links with the programme, with his father Lincoln running a Brazilian Soccer School in Chapeltown, Leeds.
+In July 2006, Manchester City reportedly tried to buy out the clause but Oldham refused.
+He also attended the Brazilian Soccer Schools scheme and retains strong links with the programme, with his father Lincoln running a Brazilian Soccer School in Chapeltown.

-Richards progressed through the ranks of Manchester City's Youth Team and Reserve Team.
+Richards progressed through Manchester City's youth system.
 Despite initially struggling to get a YTS contract, he later signed his first professional contract with the club in 2005.

 Manchester City

 In the summer of 2005, Richards was called up by Manchester City's first team for the Premier League Asia Trophy.
 He was later promoted to the first team in early October 2005.
 Richards made his first-team debut on 22 October 2005 against Arsenal, coming on as a substitute for Danny Mills in the 85th minute of a 1–0 defeat at Highbury.
 After the match, he said it was the most memorable day of his life.
 It was not until 1 February 2006 that he made another appearance, again as a late replacement in a 3–0 win over Newcastle United.
-Eleven days later he made his first start, playing the full 90 minutes in a 3–2 win over Charlton Athletic.
+Eleven days later, he made his first start, playing the full 90 minutes in a 3–2 win over Charlton Athletic.
 His first goal came on 19 February, heading in a last-minute corner to earn a 1–1 draw away to Aston Villa in the fifth round of the FA Cup.
-Manager Pearce praised his performance after the match.
+City manager Stuart Pearce praised his performance after the match.
 Richards swore on live national television when interviewed after the game, later reflecting that "I won the Premier League and played for England but it seems everyone always remembers me best for swearing live on BBC One on a Sunday afternoon".
 Following this game, he then received a handful of first-team appearances for the remaining matches of the 2005–06 season.
 At the end of the 2005–06 season, he went on to make sixteen appearances and scoring once in all competitions.